randomraccoon/g66-pokemon-node/README.md

 ```
 When I visit the gym home page
-And two Pokemón are already in the gym
+And two Pokémon are already in the gym
 And I click the 'battle' button
-Then the Pokemón with the higher Combat Power 'wins' the fight
+Then the Pokémon with the higher Combat Power 'wins' the fight
-And the winning Pokemón's name is displayed on the page next to the word 'WINNER!'
+And the winning Pokémon's name is displayed on the page next to the word 'WINNER!'
 ```
 __HINT:__ Would it be simpler if all the data you need is passed in to the view when the page loads (before the user clicks the button?)?
-HOWEVER, a Pokemón's Combat Power should NOT be stored in the cookie.
+HOWEVER, a Pokémon's Combat Power should NOT be stored in the cookie.
 You will need to get that info from the database.